Rishikesh in 2 Days

 - We stayed at Ganga Kinaare, a boutique riverside hotel near Tapovan with awesome views, good food, and good accessibility to nearby attractions.

-- Haridwar is just a 30-minute drive from Rishikesh and can be done as a day trip.
+- Haridwar is at a distance of just 30 minutes from Rishikesh and is usually done in a day.
 As a tourist, Rishikesh is the preferred place to stay over Haridwar with a lot more staying options, well-reviewed cafes and things to do.

 The Spiritual Journey Began…

 Rishikesh was the last on our itinerary from Mussoorie.
 The roads are nice and wide and traveling to the holy city of Rishikesh from Mussoorie, via Dehradun was a breeze.
-We soon reached our hotel, Ganga Kinaare, and true to its name the hotel is situated right next to the flowing Ganges. with private access to the river from below the ghat.
+We soon reached our hotel, Ganga Kinaare.
+True to its name, it is situated right next to the flowing Ganges with private access to the river from below the ghat.
 This hotel has beautiful views of the river and the Garhwal mountains beyond it.

 I had seen the holy river after a decade and seeing it in its full glory, hurtling towards the plains below, was an awe-inspiring sight.
 The wide, turquoise river brimming with crystal clear waters in the verdant backdrop of the Uttarakhand mountains, looked truly impressive.
-The lockdown due to the pandemic too helped to bring down the pollution in the river, so much so that the flowing water was declared potable in 2020 in Rishikesh – a feat otherwise unattainable in the recent past.
+The lockdown has brought down the pollution in the river, so much so that the flowing water was declared potable in 2020 in Rishikesh.
+A feat otherwise unattainable in the recent past.

 I loved the walk so much that it made me envious of the residents there who get to cherish the beautiful view on a daily basis.
-The path is maintained well and kept very clean.
+The path is well-maintained and very clean.
 It is also provided with benches at intervals for the weary traveler to rest and find solace enjoying the flowing waters of Ganga.